josmar-crwdstffng/angular/aio/content/guide/http.md

 Now `HttpClient.get()` returns an `Observable` of type `HttpResponse` rather than just the JSON data contained in the body.

-The component's `showConfigResponse()` method displays the response headers as well as the configuration:
+The `showConfigResponse()` method of the component displays the response headers as well as the configuration:

 <code-example header="app/config/config.component.ts (showConfigResponse)" path="http/src/app/config/config.component.ts" region="showConfigResponse"></code-example>